Jussie Smollett trial resumes, unclear if he will testify - NewsBreak

 Jussie Smollett trial resumes, unclear if he will testify

 The prosecution rested Thursday and the defense began calling witnesses.
-On Monday, testimony began with the defense calling a security guard who was working in the area where the alleged attack occurred in January 2019.
+On Monday, testimony began with the defense calling a security guard who was working in the area where the alleged attack occurred in January 2019 and the executive producer of "Empire."

 Attorneys rarely announce whether their clients will take the stand before they actually call them to testify, and Smollett’s attorneys have not made their plans public.